farmera/sare_grant/spectral_indices.md

 CIR composite) at days 6, 21, 36, 100, 147, and 208 following nitrogen treatment.
 These times correspond to the shaded portions of __Figure 3__, i.e. they occur during the tillering, grand growth and maturation phases of the season.

-Sugarcane is a perennial crop which grows to 3-5 meters in height with a very high rate of photosynthesis (~150-200% above other species).
-It progresses through tillering to the period of grand growth where it exhibits its most rapid phase of development and rates of photosynthesis.
+Sugarcane is a perennial crop that grows to ~4 meters in height (in Louisiana) with a very high rate of photosynthesis (~150-200% above other species).
+Its rapid progress through tillering to grand growth where it exhibits its most rapid phase of development and rates of photosynthesis.

 #### Summary